Knowledge Hub

 • The processor must only engage a sub-processor with the controller’s prior authorisation and under a written contract.

-• The processor must take appropriate measures to help the controller respond to requests from individuals to exercise their rights.
+• The processor must take appropriate measures to assist the controller in responding to requests from individuals to exercise their rights.

 • The processor must assist the controller in meeting its UK GDPR obligations in relation to the security of processing, the notification of personal data breaches and data protection impact assessments.